bioCKO/rnaed/README.md

-# rnaed
+# About
-RNA editing pipeline
+This is an RNA editing pipeline that calls RNA editing events from RNA-seq data.

+# How to use